Customs & communication

 Understanding local customs is one of the hardest parts of settling into any new country.

-To get a feel for who we are as a people check out the overview of life in New Zealand in Te Ara, the Encyclopedia of New Zealand.
+To get a feel for who we are as a people, visit 'New Zealand in Brief' - an overview of life in New Zealand in the Encyclopedia of New Zealand' (Te Ara').

 Ask and watch

 Kiwis are great travellers and we understand that adjusting to somewhere new can be different.

 Watch what people do here and do not be afraid to ask someone to explain anything you find confusing.
 It is the quickest way to learn.
 You will find that we are quite approachable and willing to help.

 You can also ask Kiwis to let you know if you are doing something that is not appropriate.

 One of the cool things for us as a family